endless-sky/endless-sky-wiki/PlayersManual.md

 * red: ships that are attacking you, or planets that will not let you land.
 * grey: disabled ships, and planets you cannot land on.

 The other displays next to the radar show your current navigational target (which might be either a planet to land on, or another system to jump to via hyperspace) and the currently targeted ship.
-By default, the back-tick key toggles between all targets in system, and the 'R' key targets the nearest hostile ship.
-Hold down the shift key while pressing the backtick key to toggle through your escorts, or while pressing the 'R' key to select the nearest non-hostile ship.
+By default, the 'N' key toggles between all targets in system, and the 'R' key targets the nearest hostile ship.
+Hold down the shift key while pressing the 'N' key to toggle through your escorts, or while pressing the 'R' key to select the nearest non-hostile ship.

 The only way to fire on a non-hostile ship is to choose it as your target before firing; otherwise, your shots will pass harmlessly below or above it.
 In general, your weapons only harm hostile ships, which is useful in close combat where friendly fire would otherwise be a concern.